 We love its colourful buildings and European-influenced architecture.
 It’s a photographer’s dream!

 In this post, we share our travel tips for San Juan Puerto Rico.
 Skip ahead using the Table of Contents above.
 And, if you have any questions, please leave us a comment below.

 This post was originally published in 2016 and updated in July 2021.

 If you haven’t visited San Juan, or seen photos of the city, you’ll likely be surprised by the size of it.
 This is not a quaint Caribbean town on a laid-back tropical island.
 It’s a metropolis with tall skyscrapers, highways and all of the American brands you’d expect to see in a major US city.

 I mention this not to sway you from visiting, but to set proper expectations.

-We were quite surprised when we looked out the window of the airplane and saw the size of the city as we approached the airport.
-We expected to see a small town with a few low rise buildings and tall palm trees, not giant condominiums and bright neon advertisements.
+We were surprised when we looked out the window of the airplane and saw the size of the city as we approached the airport.
+We expected to see a small town with a few low rise buildings and tall palm trees, not rows of high-rise condominiums.

 The city is divided into old and new.